 Dance of Ecstasy is several things.
 First, it is a literary detective story, complete with elusive characters, hidden mysteries, secret keys, elaborate riddles, misleading clues and deliberate misinformation.
-Second, it is the analysis of a remarkable work of hellenistic literature, which was the product of multiple motives and conflicting ideas, and containing multiple layers of meaning.
-Third, it is the comparison of that hellenistic work to others of apparently similar content and purpose, produced more or less contemporaneously in India.
-Fourth, it is an attempted reconstruction of a theory of consciousness upon which that ancient work was based, although in a concerted effort to repress all evidence of the existence of that theory.
-And finally, it is an attempt to demonstrate the relevance of that theory of consciousness to all human beings in all times, including, and perhaps especially, our own.
+Second, it is the analysis of a remarkable work of hellenistic literature dating to the end of the 1st century C.E. or beginning of the 2nd, which was the product of multiple motives and conflicting ideas, and containing multiple layers of meaning.
+Third, it is the comparison of that hellenistic work to others of apparently similar content and purpose, produced more or less contemporaneously, and in some cases afterwards, in India.
+Fourth, it is an attempted reconstruction of a theory of consciousness upon which that ancient work was in part based, although in a concerted effort to repress all evidence of the existence of that theory.
+And finally, it is an attempt to demonstrate the relevance of that theory of consciousness, as well as it can be known from the fragments that survive, to all human beings in all times, including, and perhaps especially, our own.

 Many hellenistic gnostic sects of the first and second centuries claimed to possess secret teachings and esoteric secrets.
 While few scholars have seriously thought that the sect which came to be called Christianity also did so, in The Apocalypse Unsealed, published in 1910, James Morgan Pryse exposed the presence of a secret teaching and laid bare its thoroughly gnostic content.
-If Pryse is correct, then ironically orthodox Christianity, while bitterly opposing its gnostic competitors, preserved inadvertently within its own canon of sacred scriptures one of the most important gnostic documents ever penned!
+If Pryse is correct, and I present the evidence that I think proves he is, then ironically orthodox Christianity, while bitterly opposing its gnostic competitors, preserved inadvertently within its own canon of sacred scriptures one of the most important gnostic documents ever penned!
 According to Pryse, the key to reading that hidden document lies in the numerical values of certain key Greek words used in the final book of the Christian testament, the Apocalypse.
-With a turn of its numerical key, what is revealed hidden within the Apocalypse is a gnostic manual of personal realization and conquest of death, as distinct from the orthodox "Christian" path to salvation as night from day.
+With a turn of its numerical key, what is revealed hidden within the Apocalypse is a gnostic manual of personal realization and conquest of death, as distinct from the orthodox Christian path to salvation as night from day.

 Following Pryse, Dance of Ecstasy attempts to reveal the sources from which the gnostic authors derived their esoteric teaching.
 Textural evidence within the Apocalypse itself leads Dance of Ecstasy to conclude that the author or authors had access to other material in addition to the Greek and Vedic sources Pryse followed.
 Although the gnostic authors strove to disguise this other source material, usurp and corrupt its meaning when necessary and eradicate it wherever possible in the text, they could not remove all the clues to its presence.
-Again, ironically, in their efforts to preserve their own dubious vision of existence, the gnostics inadvertently preserved within the Christian canon evidence of what appears to be the most remarkable and holistic theory of human consciousness yet envisioned by mankind.
-This additional source, hidden within the Apocalypse under a gnostic veil of anagrams, riddles, misleading allusions and metaphysical accretions, is a comprehensive treatise on human consciousness.
-Stripped of its gnostic overlay and disguise, this remarkable source reveals itself to be essentially identical to the tantric path to what in that Indian metaphysical system is termed "self realization."
+Again, ironically, in their efforts to preserve surreptitiously their own vision of existence, the gnostic authors inadvertently preserved within the text evidence of what appears to be a remarkable and holistic theory of human consciousness different in fundamental ways to their own.
+Fragments of this additional source, hidden within the Apocalypse under a gnostic veil of anagrams, riddles, misleading allusions and metaphysical accretions, suggest it is a comprehensive treatise on human consciousness and sexuality.
+Stripped of gnostic overlays and disguise, this source reveals itself and its methods tantalizingly as a sort of "proto" – tantric path to what in that Indian metaphysical system is termed "self realization."

-As far as I know, Dance of Ecstasy presents the most detailed, rigorous and concise comparison between the Apocalypse and Indian metaphysics ever attempted, explaining the differences between the ideas espoused by the gnostics and the theory of consciousness proposed by the Metaphysic of Ecstasy.
+As far as I know, Dance of Ecstasy presents the most detailed, rigorous and concise comparison between the metaphysical teachings hidden within the Apocalypse and Indian metaphysics ever attempted, explaining the differences between the ideas espoused by the gnostics and the theory of consciousness proposed by the Metaphysic of Ecstasy.
 Dance of Ecstasy demonstrates that the Metaphysic of Ecstasy is profoundly psychological and shares the broad pathway of tantric methodologies and metaphysical speculation.
-Dance of Ecstasy examines in detail the correlations between Indian tantra and the theory of consciousness of the Metaphysic of Ecstasy.
-And finally, Dance of Ecstasy illuminates how the Metaphysic of Ecstasy remains free of the medieval corruptions suffered by tantra.
+Dance of Ecstasy examines in detail the correlations between Indian tantra and the theory of consciousness of the Metaphysic of Ecstasy, explaining the ways that tantra preserves elements of the theory.
+And finally, Dance of Ecstasy illuminates how corruptions were introduced by systems of tantra.

 You may judge for yourself how successfully I have accomplished this task.